Lemoncode/master-frontend-lemoncode/07-cloud/01-basic/04-heroku-branch/README.md

-# 03 Github branch
+# 04 Heroku branch

-In this example we are going to create a production server using Github pages.
+In this example we are going to create a production server using Heroku.

 We will start from `03-github-branch`.